stdoeuba/calculator-circle-and-triangle/README.md

-# calculator-circle-and-triangle
+## calculator for circles and triangles

-simple calculator which calculates the area of an triangle based on its height and base length. also calculates the area of a circle for a given radius r.
+The application simple calculator which calculates the area of an triangle based on its height and base length. also calculates the area of a circle for a given radius r.